-Cuomo Says Tappan Zee Replacement Plan Moving at ‘Phenomenally Rapid’ Pace
+Cuomo Says Tappan Zee Plan Is on ‘Phenomenally Rapid’ Pace

 New York (STONY1) Governor Andrew Cuomo said a construction team may be chosen in the next six months to build a $5.2 billion replacement for the Tappan Zee Bridge and that he’s considering turning the old span over the Hudson River into a pedestrian greenway.